DUI Enhancements: What You Need to Know

 - Traffic Violations – Certain traffic violations may increase the penalties a driver faces, including hit and run, speeding, and reckless driving.

 Facing DUI charges in Phoenix and need proven defense lawyers on your side?
-Call Salvador Phillips, PLLC for a FREE and confidential consultation.
+Call Salvador Law Group for a FREE and confidential consultation.